 - Gear.
 Mats, blocks, and straps are typically used during yoga practice.
 Since many of the movements in a typical yoga practice begin or end with much of your body on the floor, a mat is a must.
 Our instructors sometimes suggest their class members use foam blocks or fabric straps to assist their movements and poses.
 For Cal Fit members, there's no need to bring these items to class--we have mats, blocks, and straps available for your use, free of charge.
 Just remember to use the disinfectant spray and towels to wipe down your mat after class, so it's ready to be used again.

 - Comfort.
-While you may feel some muscle soreness following a yoga class--just as you will when your body adjust to any new activity--you should not feel pain during class.
+While you may feel some muscle soreness following a yoga class--just as you will when your body adjusts to any new activity--you should not feel pain during class.
 Yoga instructors encourage you to be aware of your body and not push it to go any further into a pose than can be done comfortably.
 Yoga isn't supposed to be competitive.
 There's no need to try make your body do what the person's body on the mat next to you is doing.

 - Breath.
 Your yoga instructor will frequently remind you to focus on your breath.
 Controlled, focused breathing is an important element of yoga, and it's key to improving your practice.
 Initially, it may not seem natural to think so much about something that your body does involuntarily.
 As you adjust to conscious breathing combined with activity, there may be times that you need to stop what you are doing and simply focus on breathing.
 With continued practice, you'll find that your instructor's prompts on using breath to guide your movements will enhance your practice.